2021 Medicaid Promoting Interoperability Program Requirements

 Meaningful Use Specification Sheets

-PA is now capable of receiving Clinical Quality Measures Electronically! (eCQMs)
+We can now receive Clinical Quality Measures Electronically (eCQMs)

 Submitting your Electronic Clinical Quality Measures (eCQMs) is a simple process where you or your Electronic Health System (EHR) generates a Quality Reporting Document Architecture (QRDA3) formatted data file for each provider that is attesting to the Promoting Interoperability Program.
 Files are transmitted to the Commonwealth either through your Health Information Organization (HIO) or using Direct Messaging (DM).
 Sending eCQMs via your HIO requires you to drop the files into a secure folder, your HIO will then encrypt and transfer them securely to the Department.